 - How to install a computer power supply.

-Once the motherboard has been successfully physically installed into the computer, the Fpanel (short for front panel connectors) must be connected.
+Once the motherboard is physically installed into the computer, the Fpanel (short for front panel connectors) must be connected.
 This panel controls such things as the power button, reset button, hard drive light, and power light.

 Unfortunately, the setup of this panel can be confusing at first, even with the instructions provided from the motherboard manufacturer.
-Below are steps and additional information and help with successfully connecting the cables to this connector.
+Below are steps and additional information and help with connecting the cables to this connector.

 - This connector consists of several two pin connectors.

 - The cables that connect to the connector are 2, 3 or 4-pin connectors.

 - The cables usually consist of red, green, blue, white or another color cable with a black cable.
 The colors on your cable may be different, but the black or darkest cable is the ground, denoted as '-'.

 - Most cases have a separate cable for each setting, but some computers now have all of these cables as one large connector.
 If the computer has one large connector, it only connects in one direction.
 If you're installing a new computer motherboard in an OEM case that uses a large connector, it may not work with your motherboard since it could be proprietary.

 - Finally, the computer cannot boot if one or more of the cables is not properly connected.
 If you cannot turn on the computer or receive no post, check these cables first.

 Once the front panel cables are connected, connect the other cables in the below order.

 - Connect the main motherboard ATX style power cable coming from the power supply to the motherboard.

 Connect the cables in the right direction and never force the cable.
 If improperly connected, it can damage the motherboard.
 Today, ATX and other motherboard form factors have a keyed power supply connector that allows the cable to be connected in only one direction.